Rock n Roll Jesus (song)

 "Rock n Roll Jesus" is the fifth single from Kid Rock's album of the same name.
 It is a bravado-laced Kid Rock song about sex, drugs and rock 'n' roll.
-The song was co-written by former lead guitarist Kenny Tudrick, who replaced Kenny Olson on the 2006 'Live' Trucker tour.
-The song and album title were attacked by some religious groups for being sacrilegious.
+The song was written by Rock with Ken Tudrick and Marlon Young.

 The song along with "All Summer Long" and "Son of Detroit" were featured in the guitar game Power Gig: Rise of the SixString.
 A live version was released on the Target version of Born Free in 2010.